-The Dean will then connect students wishing to return from a Medical Leave with either the Campus Health Nurse or Mental Health Coordinator.
+The Dean will then connect students wishing to return from a Medical Leave with either the Campus Health Nurse or MSM’s Chief Psychologist.
 Students must provide them with documentation from the medical and/or mental health providers from whom they have received treatment while on leave, summarizing the course of treatment and the provider’s assessment of their current level of functioning and readiness to resume study.

 In addition, when indicated and feasible, students may also be required to undergo an assessment with Health and Wellness Staff or a consulting community provider affiliated with MSM, the purpose of which is to assess the student’s ability specifically to meet the rigorous demands of their education at MSM, supplementing the more general assessment of their safety and functioning furnished by their treating provider(s).

-The student will provide this documentation to the Campus Health Nurse or Mental Health Coordinator no later than August 15 (Fall) or December 1 (Spring).
+The student will provide this documentation to the Campus Health Nurse or MSM’s Chief Psychologist later than August 1 (Fall) or December 1 (Spring).
 The Dean will examine this documentation, make a decision regarding the student’s eligibility to return to MSM at that time, and inform the student in writing of their decision within one week of receiving the documentation.